How to Shock Your Pool: Complete Step-by-Step Guide

 Quick Answer

-Pool shocking involves raising free chlorine to 10-12 times your CYA level to eliminate contaminants.
-Test water first, calculate dosage based on pool size and CYA, then add liquid chlorine in evening for best results.
+Pool shocking means raising free chlorine to about 40% of your CYA level (the SLAM shock target) to eliminate contaminants.
+Test water first, size the dose for your pool and CYA with our calculator, then add liquid chlorine in evening for best results.

 Step-by-Step Pool Shocking Process